NCAS-CMS/cfdm/docs/source/tutorial.rst

 usually applied automatically.
 However, this automatic masking may be bypassed by setting the *mask* keyword of the `cfdm.read` function to `False`.
-The mask, as defined in the dataset, may subsequently be applied manually with the `~Field.apply_masking` mthod of the field construct.
+The mask, as defined in the dataset, may subsequently be applied manually with the `~Field.apply_masking` method of the field construct.

 .. code-block:: python